-TABLE 3.11: Specific Plan District Features and Opportunity Areas

-Specific Plan District Features

-Opportunity Area Land Use Concept

-District I: Western Marina Boulevard and Highway 12

-- Consists of: - Opportunity Area E, a 30-acre commercial property north of Highway 12 and west of Marina Boulevard; and - Opportunity Area F, currently occupied by an aging shopping center and several vacant parcels. - Proposed extension and realignment of Railroad Avenue to align with the on-ramp to Highway 12 and new roadway network designed to connect with surrounding area roadways, including a potential connection across the railroads tracks to the City of Fairfield. - New bicycle trail network to connect with the Central County Bikeway, traveling along the north side of Highway 12 (see Figure 3-1). - New landscaped entry gateway features along Highway 12, advertising Downtown.

-- Opportunity Area E is designated for Downtown Commercial uses and envisioned as a walkable, mixed-use, commercial and entertainment district. - Opportunity Area F is designated for Downtown Commercial and High Density Residential uses, to permit a variety of neighborhood retail and service uses and high density multi-family housing development.

-District 2: Suisun-Fairfield Train Station

-- Consists of: - Opportunity Area B, an industrial area adjacent to the railroad tracks; and - Opportunity Area C, which includes the historic train depot and park-and-ride surface parking lot south of Highway 12 and the Denverton Curve property, north of Highway 12. - Building reuse and industrial-themed design opportunities within Opportunity Area B. - Proposed Highway 12 interchange improvements at the Webster and Jackson Street exit that includes a new roadway connection south of Highway 12 crossing the railroad tracks into the plan area and connecting with a new segment of Railroad Avenue that will parallel the railroad tracks.

-- Opportunity Area B is designated for Downtown Mixed-Use development, allowing for a variety of commercial or service uses on the ground floor and housing or offices above. - Opportunity Area Cis designated for Downtown Mixed-Use development, intended to support stand-alone high density residential uses that provide housing close to the train depot and to replace the park and ride lot with a parking structure and mixed-use development that may include a visitor information center, specialty retail shops, neighborhood services, and residential common space on the ground floor; while high density housing is provided above.
+Specific Plan District Features Opportunity Area Land Use Concept District I: Western Marina Boulevard and High hway 12 Consists of: Opportunity Area E, a 30-acre commercial property north of Highway 12 and west of Marina Boulevard; and Opportunity Area F, currently occupied by an aging shopping center and several vacant parcels.
+Proposed extension and realignment of Railroad Avenue to align with the on-ramp to Highway 12 and new roadway network designed to connect with surrounding area roadways, including a potential connection across the railroads tracks to the City of Fairfield.
+New bicycle trail network to connect with the Central County Bikeway, traveling along the north side of Highway 12 (see Figure 3-1).
+New landscaped entry gateway features along Highway 12, advertising Downtown.
+Opportunity Area E is designated for Downtown Commercial uses and envisioned as a walkable, mixed-use, commercial and entertainment distric Opportunity Area F is designated for Downtown Commercial and High Density Residential uses, to permit a variety of neighborhood retail and service uses and high density multi-family housing development.
+District 2: Suisun-Fairfield Train Station Consists of: Opportunity Area B, an industrial area adjacent to the railroad tracks; and Opportunity Area C, which includes the historic train depot and park-and-ride surface parking lot south of Highway I2 and the Denverton Curve property, north of Highway 12.
+Building reuse and industrial-themed design opportunities within Opportunity Area B. Proposed Highway I2 interchange improvements at the Webster and Jackson Street exit that includes a new roadway connection south of Highway 12 crossing the railroad tracks into the plan area and connecting with a new segment of Railroad Avenue that will parallel the railroad tracks.
+Opportunity Area B is designated for Downtown Mixed Use development, allowing for a variety of commercial or service uses on the ground floor and housing or offices above.
+Opportunity Area C is designated for Downtowr Mixed Use development, intended to support stand-alone, high-density residential uses that provide housing close to the train depot or high- density housing in a mixed-use development.
+The area is also intended to replace the park and ride lot with a parking structure and mixed-use development that may include a visitor information center, specialty retail shops, neighborhood services, and residential common space on the ground floor; while high-density housing is provided above.